ganrad/aks-aspnet-sqldb-rest/extensions/use-pod-identity/README.md

    # - name => Managed Identity name eg., claims-api-mid
    #
    $ az identity create -g <resource-group> -n <name> -o json
    # Important: Save the json output of the above command in a file !!
-We will need to use 'clientId', 'principalId'
-   # 'id' and other values from the json output in the subsequent commands below.
+   # We will need to use 'clientId', 'principalId', 'id' and other values from the json output in
+   # the subsequent steps below.
    #
    ```
 4. Assign AKS cluster SPN Role.